bat/bat/INSTALL.md

 setenv PKG_CONFIG_PATH   "${BATPREFIX}/lib/pkgconfig:${PKG_CONFIG_PATH}"
 ```

-for csh-compatible shells.
-On Mac OS X you might also need to setup
-`DYLD_LIBRARY_PATH`.
-If you want to make BAT permanently available,
+If you want to make BAT permanently available, add the above commands
-add the above commands to your login script; for example `.profile` or
+to your login script, for example to `.profile` or to `.bashrc`.

-`.bashrc`.
+On Mac OS X you do not have to set up `LD_LIBRARY_PATH` because we use
+the `rpath` option to make BAT compatible with the SIP feature enabled
+by default on Mac OS X starting with El Capitan.

 Updating `$CPATH` is required if you work with interactive ROOT macros
 that use BAT (both for ROOT 5 and 6).

-The minimal setup does not require setting `LD_LIBRARY_PATH` if
+The minimal setup does not require setting `PKG_CONFIG_PATH` to run
-libraries or executables are linked to BAT using `bat-config --libs`
-because the directory from which the BAT libraries are loaded at
-runtime is set via the `rpath` option.

-`PKG_CONFIG_PATH` is only needed to make BAT known to `pkg-config`, it
-is not used by BAT itself.
+BAT unless you want to integrate BAT into another probject using
+`pkg-config`.
+BAT itself does not use `pkg-config`.

 Including BAT in your project
 -----------------------------